ValveSoftware/SteamVR-for-Linux/README.md

 Unity development is not currently supported.

 ## KNOWN ISSUES
-* OpenGL applications are currently too slow to use interactively; only the Vulkan Submit path is optimal.
-See: https://github.com/ValveSoftware/openvr/wiki/Vulkan
 * Even with Vulkan applications, performance issues are still being worked on on both the runtime and the game engine side
 * ~~Desktop view in the dashboard currently doesn't work~~ (fixed in May 8 Steam client beta)
 * Power management of base stations is not currently implemented